mcampbell/shortify/INSTALLATION.md

 ## OPTIONAL
-The following steps are not required for running with `docker` or `docker-compose`) but will be required if you'd like to run the tests.
+The following steps are not required for running with `docker` or `docker-compose`) but will be required if you'd like to run the tests, or run the app using `npm`

 Ensure that node/npm are installed.